FAQ - Braxia Health

 • Patients that are over 275 lbs.

-• Individuals will be ineligible for ketamine treatment if they are not a Canadian resident
+• Individuals will be ineligible for treatment if they are not a Canadian resident

 • Any patient who does not have a community MRP will not be accepted for assessment or any procedure at Braxia Health.